Divorce in Malaysia

 In deciding whether it is just and reasonable to grant the divorce, the court will consider all the circumstances, including the parties conduct and how the interests of any children may be affected by the divorce.

 If the court feels it would be wrong to grant the divorce, it can dismiss the petition after considering all the circumstances.
+The court may also make a decree nisi and include terms and conditions as the court may think fit.

 Decree nisi

+A decree nisi is a “temporary” or “provisional” order.
 Under section 61(1) of the Act, every divorce decree will first be a decree nisi.
-It will only become a final decree after three months unless the court specifically fixes a shorter time.
+Every decree of divorce shall start with a decree nisi and generally will only be made absolute after the expiration of three months period unless the court fixes a shorter period.

 Provisions regarding reconciliation